wp-plugins/easy-custom-auto-excerpt/readme.txt

 Easy Custom Auto Excerpt is wordpress plugin to cut/excerpt your post displayed on the home , search or archive pages.
 This plugin also enable you to customize the readmore button text and thumbnail image.
 Just active the plugin, configure some options and you're good to go :)

 The free version is come with everything you need to auto excerpt your content.

 **Features :**

 * Excerpt your post based on word length.
-* Choose to excerpt your on your home, search or archive.
+* Choose to excerpt your on your home, search, archive, or on your custom archive page.
 * Align text (Justify,Right,Left, Center) your text based on your preference.
 * Custom Read More text and Button.
 * Preserve Image on Excerpt.